Arabian nights and Turkish delights

 Many of the popular visitor sites in Egypt continue to be much quieter than usual, making now a great time to visit.
 An iconic and atmospheric way to take in the country’s fascinating ancient monuments is aboard a Nile cruise.

-Most cruisers act as floating hotels, travelling the route between Luxor and Aswan and generally lasting between three and seven nights.
+Most cruisers act as floating hotels, traveling the route between Luxor and Aswan and generally lasting between three and seven nights.
 Aswan High Dam, Philae Temple, Edfu and Kom Ombo temples, the Valley of the Kings, and Karnak Temple are always included in itineraries.

 Some boats are large and well-equipped with facilities, whereas others offer an intimate experience with more local character.
 Whatever you’re after, our specialists will be able to advise you on the best boat for your needs.